PEXANE2/azure-docs.tr-tr/articles/service-fabric/service-fabric-diagnostics-partners.md

 ms.workload: NA
 ms.date: 10/16/2018
 ms.author: srrengar
-ms.openlocfilehash: c2f953c98e41291951f07556bd0cd441d2793d1d
+ms.openlocfilehash: 8353c8846820aa996214e6b119a2f9027b8b6fe6
-ms.sourcegitcommit: d4dfbc34a1f03488e1b7bc5e711a11b72c717ada
+ms.sourcegitcommit: d6b68b907e5158b451239e4c09bb55eccb5fef89
 ms.translationtype: MT
 ms.contentlocale: tr-TR
-ms.lasthandoff: 06/13/2019
+ms.lasthandoff: 11/20/2019
-ms.locfileid: "60946601"
+ms.locfileid: "74232442"
 ---
-# <a name="azure-service-fabric-monitoring-partners"></a>Azure Service Fabric izleme iş ortakları
+# <a name="azure-service-fabric-monitoring-partners"></a>Azure Service Fabric Monitoring Partners

-Bu makalede, nasıl bir, Service Fabric uygulamaları, kümeler ve altyapı iş ortağı çözümlerini bir küçük izleyebilirsiniz gösterilmektedir.
-Her bir Service Fabric için tümleşik teklifleri oluşturmak için aşağıdaki ortakları ile çalıştı.
+This article illustrates how one can monitor their Service Fabric applications, clusters, and infrastructure with a handful of partner solutions.
+We have worked with each of the partners below to create integrated offerings for Service Fabric.

 ## <a name="dynatrace"></a>Dynatrace

-Dynatrace ile bizim tümleştirme çok Service Fabric kümeleriniz izlemek için kutusunu özellikleri dışında sağlar.
-Dynatrace OneAgent VMSS örneklerinizin yükleme uygulama düzeye, performans sayaçları ve Service Fabric dağıtımınızın bir topoloji sunar.
-Dynatrace, şirket içinde izleme için ideal bir tercih de var.
-Daha fazla listelenen özellikleri kullanıma [duyuru](https://www.dynatrace.com/news/blog/automatic-end-to-end-service-fabric-monitoring-with-dynatrace/) ve [yönergeleri](https://www.dynatrace.com/news/blog/automatic-end-to-end-service-fabric-monitoring-with-dynatrace/) Dynatrace kümenizde etkinleştirmek için.
+Our integration with Dynatrace provides many out of the box features to monitor your Service Fabric clusters.
+Installing the Dynatrace OneAgent on your VMSS instances gives you performance counters and a topology of your Service Fabric deployment down to the App level.
+Dynatrace is also a great choice for on-premises monitoring.
+Check out more of the features listed in the [announcement](https://www.dynatrace.com/news/blog/automatic-end-to-end-service-fabric-monitoring-with-dynatrace/) and [instructions](https://www.dynatrace.com/news/blog/automatic-end-to-end-service-fabric-monitoring-with-dynatrace/) to enable Dynatrace on your cluster.

 ## <a name="datadog"></a>Datadog

-Datadog, hem Windows hem de Linux örnekleri için VMSS için uzantısına sahiptir.
-Datadog kullanarak Windows olay günlüklerini toplar ve dolayısıyla Windows üzerinde Service Fabric platform olaylarını topla.
-Datadog için tanılama verilerinizi göndermek yönergeler kullanıma [burada](https://www.datadoghq.com/blog/azure-monitoring-enhancements/#integrate-with-azure-service-fabric).
+Datadog has an extension for VMSS for both Windows and Linux instances.
+Using Datadog you can collect Windows event logs and thereby collect Service Fabric platform events on Windows.
+Check out the instructions on how to send your diagnostics data to Datadog [here](https://www.datadoghq.com/blog/azure-monitoring-enhancements/#integrate-with-azure-service-fabric).

 ## <a name="appdynamics"></a>AppDynamics

-AppDynamics ile Service Fabric uygulama düzeyinde tümleştirmedir.
-Ortam değişkenlerini güncelleştirme ve uygulama Dynamics Nuget'i kullanma için AppDynamics uygulama telemetri gönderebilir.
-Başvurun [yönergeleri](https://docs.appdynamics.com/display/AZURE/Install+AppDynamics+for+Azure+Service+Fabric) nasıl AppDynamics ile .NET Service Fabric uygulamalarınızı tümleştirin.
+The Service Fabric integration with AppDynamics is at the application level.
+By updating environment variables and using App Dynamics NuGets, you can send application telemetry to AppDynamics.
+Refer to these [instructions](https://docs.appdynamics.com/display/AZURE/Install+AppDynamics+for+Azure+Service+Fabric) for how to integrate your .NET Service Fabric applications with AppDynamics.

 ## <a name="new-relic"></a>New Relic

-Yeni Relic da Service Fabric uygulamaları ile tümleşen başka bir uygulama performansı Yönetimi aracıdır.
-Yeni Relic NuGet paketlerini yükleme ve için New Relic uygulama telemetrinizi göndermek için bildirim dosyalarınızın belirli ortam değişkenlerini ekleyin.
-Bu kontrol [yönergeleri](https://docs.newrelic.com/docs/agents/net-agent/azure-installation/install-net-agent-azure-service-fabric) .NET Service Fabric uygulamalarınızı için New Relic telemetri etkinleştirmek için.
+New Relic is another Application Performance Management tool that integrates well with Service Fabric applications.
+You can install the New Relic NuGet packages and add specific environment variables in your manifest files to send your application telemetry to New Relic.
+Check out these [instructions](https://docs.newrelic.com/docs/agents/net-agent/azure-installation/install-net-agent-azure-service-fabric) to enable New Relic telemetry for your .NET Service Fabric applications.

 ## <a name="elk"></a>ELK

-ELK yığını, açık kaynaklı teknolojiler topluluğudur: Elasticsearch, Logstash ve kibana'yı.
-Bunları birlikte kullanarak toplamak, depolamak ve Service Fabric izleme ve tanılama verilerini analiz edin.
-Bir öğretici için Service Fabric yerel Java uygulamalarıyla bunun nasıl yapılacağını sahibiz [burada](service-fabric-tutorial-java-elk.md).
+The ELK stack is a collection of open source technologies: Elasticsearch, Logstash, and Kibana.
+By using these in combination, you can collect, store, and analyze Service Fabric monitoring and diagnostics data.
+We have a tutorial for how to do this with Service Fabric native Java applications [here](service-fabric-tutorial-java-elk.md).

 ## <a name="humio"></a>Humio

-Humio uygulamalardan ve Service Fabric bulutta veya şirket içi gerçek zamanlı olaylardan günlükleri toplayabilir, bir günlük koleksiyonu hizmetidir.
-Canlı observability yanı sıra Humio ınsights Tanılama'ya toplamak ve görüntülemek için teknoloji analiz ve görselleştirme özellikleri sunar.
-Humio uygun maliyetli fiyatlandırma planları sahip ve için oluşturulmuştur, korurken ölçek hızlı gölge.
-Ayrıca Service Fabric platform olaylarına ve uygulama telemetrisini ile doğrudan tümleşir.
-Daha fazla bilgi edinebilirsiniz Humio ve Service Fabric tümleştirmesi hakkında [burada](https://github.com/humio/service-fabric-humio).
+Humio is a log collection service that can gather logs from your applications and events from Service Fabric in the cloud or on-premises in real time.
+In addition to live observability, Humio offers state of the art analysis and visualization capabilities for viewing and collecting insights from your diagnostics.
+Humio has cost effective pricing plans and is built to scale while retaining it's lightening fast speed.
+It directly integrates with Service Fabric platform events and Application telemetry.
+You can read more about the Humio and Service Fabric integration [here](https://github.com/humio/service-fabric-humio).

 ## <a name="next-steps"></a>Sonraki adımlar

-* Alma bir [izleme ve tanılama genel bakış](service-fabric-diagnostics-overview.md) Service fabric'te
+* Get an [overview of monitoring and diagnostics](service-fabric-diagnostics-overview.md) in Service Fabric
-* Bilgi nasıl [yaygın senaryoları tanılama](service-fabric-diagnostics-common-scenarios.md) birinci taraf araçlarımız ile
+* Learn how to [diagnose common scenarios](service-fabric-diagnostics-common-scenarios.md) with our first party tools